Watershed Planning in DeKalb County

 The goal of the CommunityWorks Land Use initiative is to provide reliable tools and resources that DeKalb County decision makers use to inform land use decisions and maintain, manage, and protect water resources through a watershed approach.
 Working with stakeholders, local community resources, and additional consultants, the watershed areas identified to address include portions of DeKalb and Kane County.
 The approach addresses flooding and stormwater management issues.
 The Community Foundation's primary role is to coordinate outreach opportunities within the community and provide grants when applicable for implementation plans.

-The DeKalb County Community Foundation's commitment and support to land use and watershed planning is made possible by 20 CommunityWorks funds, generating over $100,000 annually.
+The Community Foundation's commitment and support to land use is made possible by 20 CommunityWorks funds, generating over $100,000 annually.
+Thank you to the generous donors who support these funds!
 Learn more about CommunityWorks.

 June 2017 - The third DeKalb County Watershed Bus Tour took place on Saturday, June 17, 2017.
 Funded by the DeKalb County Community Foundation, the watershed tour was made possible through the joining efforts of the DeKalb County Soil and Water Conservation District, Northern Illinois University Depart of Geography, and the DeKalb County Watershed Steering Committee.

 Tour stops included the headwaters of the South Branch of the Kishwaukee River, wetland, prairie, conservation and farmland best management practices, the Kishwaukee River Water Reclamation District wastewater treatment facility in DeKalb, the CHS Elburn plant in Sycamore, and examples of urban stormwater management projects.

 Guiding the tour was Mike Konen, NIU Department of Geography and Dean Johnson DeKalb County Watershed Coordinator, and Resource Conservationist with the DeKalb County Soil and Water Conservation District.